carlosnunez09/carlosnunez/content/Posts/WPA-Hijacking.md

 ## WPA Hijacking Components

+If you've made it this far, I'll explain the three key components of successful WPA hijacking.

 | Component         | Description                                                                                                             |
 |-------------------|-------------------------------------------------------------------------------------------------------------------------|
 | **Deauthentication** | Deauthentication attacks disrupt the Wi-Fi connection between a client device and the access point by sending deauthentication packets.
 This can force the client to disconnect and potentially reconnect, enabling the attacker to capture handshake packets. |